eejai42/veritasiums-power-laws-and-fractals/README.md

 # Power Laws & Fractals

 ### Why You’ve Probably Been Playing the Game of Life Wrong

 Most of the games we think we’re playing in life are “nice” games:

-- work hard → move up a bit
+* work hard → move up a bit
-- publish regularly → build a solid career
+* publish regularly → build a solid career
-- post consistently → slowly grow an audience
+* post consistently → slowly grow an audience

 That’s what a **normal** (Gaussian) world feels like: lots of small nudges, very few wild swings.

 But a lot of the real world is not that game.

 In a **power-law** world, most of the probability mass lives in the tail.
 A few earthquakes, a few videos, a few research papers, a few fires, a few hubs in a network can dominate the entire outcome.
-The “average” is almost a lie. :contentReference[oaicite:0]{index=0}
+The “average” is almost a lie. ([Zenodo][1])

 Veritasium’s *Power Laws* video is one of the cleanest explanations of this idea.
-This repository is what happens if you watch that video, pause halfway, and ask:
+I watched it, got obsessed in the productive way, and wanted to see what it would look like to treat those claims like something you can actually run end-to-end:

 > “Okay, but if this is really how the world works…
 > how would I actually *check* those claims, end-to-end, without hand-waving?”

 This project is aimed at people who explain science for a living:

-- science YouTubers and podcasters,
+* science YouTubers and podcasters,
-- writers and newsletter authors,
+* writers and newsletter authors,
-- teachers and lecturers,
+* teachers and lecturers,
-- technically-inclined viewers who don’t want to stop at “look, it’s a straight line.”
+* technically-inclined viewers who don’t want to stop at “look, it’s a straight line.”

-We start in the same world as the video—Zipf, earthquakes, forest fires, sandpiles, scale-free networks, Sierpinski, Koch—and then build something the video can’t:
+We start in the same world as the video—Zipf, earthquakes, forest fires, sandpiles, scale-free networks, Sierpinski, Koch—and then build a companion thing the video doesn’t try to be: a **small, reproducible, multi-language lab** where those stories can be tested, not just plotted. ([Zenodo][1])

-a **small, reproducible, multi-language lab** where those stories can be tested, not just plotted. :contentReference[oaicite:1]{index=1}
+(If you’re curious why this “one rulebook → many runtimes” approach is even plausible, it leans on the **Conceptual Model Completeness Conjecture (CMCC)**—I’ll touch it briefly at the very end.)

 We’ll hint at that up front, then bring the receipts in the middle of this README.